 Intercultural Theology and Interreligious Studies (IT&IS)

-Modules include: Research and Methods in Intercultural Theology & Interreligious Studies; Authority, Tradition, Experience: Ecumenics as Intercultural Theology; Religions in International Relations; Issues in Buddhist-Christian Dialogue; World Christianity and Interreligious Dialogue; Nature, Grace and the Triune God; Comparative Theology: Meaning and Practice; Engaging Religious Fundamentalism; Northern Ireland: Religion, Conflict and the Politics of Peace.
+Modules include: Research and Methods in Intercultural Theology & Interreligious Studies; Religions and Ethics in a Pluralist World; Authority, Tradition, Experience: Ecumenics as Intercultural Theology; Nature, Grace and the Triune God; World Christianity and Interreligious Dialogue; Issues in Buddhist-Christian Dialogue; Muslim God, Christian God: Islam and Muslim-Christian Comparative Theology; Engaging Religious Fundamentalism; Religions, Conflict and Peace in International Relations; Northern Ireland: Religion, Conflict and the Politics of Peace.

 The Irish School of Ecumenics Trust will make the following scholarship available:

 - Intercultural Theology and Interreligious Studies M.Phil.
 (IT&IS) - €2,000 (1 scholarship)